DFE-Digital/claim-additional-payments-for-teaching/README.md

 - Then go to 'Containers' under 'Settings'
 - With the container selected go to the 'Connect' tab
 - Choose the start up command (`/bin/bash` is recommended) and connect
+- From there, you can run a Rails console with `bin/rails console`.
+Pass the `--sandbox` flag if you don’t need to modify data.

 ### Through the Azure CLI